elidoran/node-enum-erate/README.md

 enm.someString // 'extra'
 enm.someFn()   // 'fun'

+// they're immutable
+enm.someNum = 35261
+enm.someString = 'new string'
+enm.someFun = function() { }
+// and that won't have changed it at all.
+// they'll all still be the same as before.

 // the extra properties on the items are also available.
-// they're enumerable, except functions. enm.A.itemNum    // 456
+// they're enumerable, except functions.
+// they're also immutable just as above on the enum enm.A.itemNum    // 456
 enm.A.itemString // 'item'
 enm.A.itemFn()   // 'fun 2'

 // F. specify some groups of the enum items to become their own item
 // see the section on Groups for more